interlok-testing/testing_csv/README.md

 ## What it does

-This project contains various workflows that make up a csv transform API & a csv to db API.
+This project contains various workflows that make up a CSV transform API & a CSV to db API.

 Each workflow is made up of:
 * a jetty-message-consumer that consumes parameters from a given uri path